jvoermans/Geophone_Logger/readme.md

 **About**: This logger was designed as part of project "A method to identify sea-ice breakup: a pilot study (MISIB)", part of the Svalbard Science Forum program.
-Work and results are published in (submitted, under review).
+Work and results are published in (see preprint at https://arxiv.org/pdf/2305.06490.pdf ).
 Data obtained during this project can be accessed at https://thredds.met.no/thredds/catalog/metusers/jeanr/data_papers/vibration_data_sea_ice_2022/catalog.html.

 # Geophone logger